 Currently, access and activities in the building are very difficult to fully monitor.
-There are 24 separate entrances/exits in the building and a mile and half of stairwells and hallways.
-The doors are also dated, as opposed to high security doors.
+There are 25 separate entrances/exits in the building, 68 individual doors, and a mile and half of stairwells and hallways.
+The doors are not heavy duty, high security doors.
 They do not hold up to regular use.
-The building is monitored through the use of 28 cameras, and staff who walk the building.
-Cameras are not positioned to monitor all the access points into the building.
-To supplement this, we have portable cameras which can be set up for short periods of times.
+The building is monitored through the use of 28 closed-circuit cameras, and staff who walk the building.
+Closed-circuit cameras are not positioned to monitor all the access points into the building.
+To supplement the closed-circuit system, we have portable cameras that can be set up for short periods of times.
 Given the difficult sightlines of the building and isolated hallways and stairways, there are large blind spots in the ability to monitor all areas of the building.